chrhenning/experimental_setups/README.md

 # Conducting sophisticated Fear Conditioning, Active Avoidance and other Experiments with a Single Software

 This repository is meant to control fear conditioning (FC), active avoidance (AA) or other experimental setups.
 The software was developed in the lab of [Benjamin Grewe](https://www.ini.uzh.ch/people/bgrewe).
-The code allows a simple way to design and run complex experiments and record for multiple subjects in parallel; all controlled and aligned with a single computer.
+The code allows a simple way to design and run complex real-time experiments and record for multiple subjects in parallel; all controlled and aligned with a single computer.
 It also contains an expressive evaluation pipeline for FC experiments to automatically evaluate the outcome of an experiment once the data is acquired.

 ## Installation

 The software is developed in Matlab (tested with Matlab R2017b).
 It makes use of several toolboxes, such as the [Image Acquisition Toolbox](https://ch.mathworks.com/products/imaq.html) and the [Data Acquisition Toolbox](https://ch.mathworks.com/products/daq.html).

-Before running the programs, make sure that all the **required libraries** are downloaded and stored in the folder `lib`.
-A list of all required libraries and their download links are provided in the `lib` folder.
+Before running the programs, make sure that all the **required libraries** are downloaded and stored in the folder [lib](lib).
+A list of all required libraries and their download links are provided in the [lib](lib) folder.

 ## Documentation

-More documentation is provided in the folder `docs`.
+More documentation is provided in the folder [docs](docs).
 The code is well documented and should be straight-forward to use by users, that are familiar with Matlab.
 After reading the documentation, one should start by exploring the repository (just opening files and reading their docstrings).
 Additional documentation can be requested from <henningc@ethz.ch>.

 ## Experimental Setup